 - Lay flat on a dry towel to dry.
 Hanging your swimsuit can cause the water to pool along the bottom which can stretch the fabric along the shoulder straps.
 Laying it flat and letting it air dry is the safest option.

 How to machine wash your swimsuit

 Some people recommend that you only ever hand wash your swimsuits, others say it is fine.
-The argument is that your swimsuit can suffer significant wear and tear in the washing machine due to the agitator (the spinning part in the middle) or from rubbing against other clothes with zippers in the machine.
+The argument is that your swimsuit can suffer significant wear and tear in the washing machine from the agitator (the spinning part in the middle) or from rubbing against other clothes with zippers in the machine, resulting in pilling.

 Do not be surprised if your swimsuit doesn’t last as long if you regularly machine wash it.
 That said, if it is not convenient for you to hand wash your swimsuit and machine washing is your only option, here is how to do so:

 - To protect your delicate swimsuit, always put it in a mesh laundry bag.

 - Do not use your regular laundry detergent.
 Use a mild, bleach-free detergent instead.
 White vinegar or baking soda work well.